tenry92/flare-ui/README.md

 ## License

-Jae UI is licensed under the MIT License.
+Flare UI is licensed under the MIT License.